Bikatr7/Kudasai/README.md

 **Hugging Face**<a name="huggingface"></a>

 For those who are interested, or simply cannot run Kudasai locally, a instance of Kudasai's WebGUI is hosted on Hugging Face's servers.
 You can find it [here](https://huggingface.co/spaces/Bikatr7/Kudasai).

+It's a bit slower than running it locally, but it's a good alternative for those who cannot run it locally.

+To see the README for the Hugging Face hosted version of Kudasai, please see [here](To see the README for the Hugging Face hosted version of Kudasai, please see [here](https://huggingface.co/spaces/Bikatr7/Kudasai/blob/main/README.md).

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **License**<a name="license"></a>